Our Story: Student Learning with Outdoor Classroom and Vegetable, Pollinator, and Orchard Gardens

-In November 2017 wooden student benches and teacher's station were relocated from a wooded area to the school annex near the little red shed and main and annex student gardens.
-A plaque in the annex honors OFE Growers volunteers Ken and Jo Sanders for their work in establishing the outdoor classroom, which is open to all OFE students and teachers.
+In November 2017 wooden benches and teacher's station were relocated from a wooded area to the school annex, which is near the little red shed and main and annex student gardens.
+A plaque on the annex wall honors OFE Growers volunteers Jo and Ken Sanders for their work in establishing the outdoor classroom, which is open to all OFE students and teachers.

 Pollinator Gardens and Honeybee Tree